-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is a treatment model that was designed to assist both individuals and families in overcoming the negative effects of a traumatic experience.
-Trauma Focused Therapy is an evidence-based method that has been proven effective for treatment after multiple traumas or a single traumatic event, and therapists trained in TF-CBT are frequently able to help those experiencing the emotional effects of trauma to address and resolve these effects.
+Trauma-focused cognitive-behavioral therapy (TF-CBT) is a treatment model that assists both individuals and families in overcoming the negative effects of a traumatic experience.
+Trauma-focused therapy is an evidence-based method that has been proven effective for treatment after multiple traumas or a single traumatic event, and therapists trained in TF-CBT are frequently able to help those experiencing the emotional effects of trauma to address and resolve these effects.

-Trauma Therapy is administered in three distinct phases, which includes eight components that are recognized as the acronym P.R.A.C.T.I.C.E.
+Trauma therapy occurs in three distinct phases, which includes eight components that are known by the acronym P.R.A.C.T.I.C.E.

 Phase One: Stabilization

-R – Relaxation Skills: The second component is relaxation and self-care skills.
-These are intended to help reverse the physiological arousal effects of the trauma they have suffered.
+The second component is relaxation and self-care skills.
+These can help reverse the physiological arousal effects of the trauma they have suffered.